Paola2233/EstadisticaDescriptiva/README.md

 --------

-Notes of the Mathematics Course for Data Science: Descriptive Statistics by Francisco Camacho, which you can find it in Platzi.
+Notes in spanish of the Mathematics Course for Data Science: Descriptive Statistics by Francisco Camacho, which you can find it in Platzi.
 Additionally, the notebooks were complemented with contributions from classmates and excerpts from the book _Practical Statistics for Data Scientist_ by Peter and Anrew Bruce.

 I hope these notebooks will be useful for those who are starting their career in Data Science.
 Good luck!